Starting and leaving a job

 For example:

-- Specialist roles like social workers aren’t required to be registered under the Social Workers Registration Act, though it’s good practice to ensure that volunteers in this role are registered because this gives an assurance of their competence.
+- Specialist roles like social workers aren’t required to be registered under the Social Workers Registration Act 2003, though it’s good practice to ensure that volunteers in this role are registered because it gives an assurance of their competence.

 Should I reimburse volunteers for their expenses?

-Organisations often refund expenses incurred by their volunteers while carrying out their volunteer duties.
-For instance, a volunteer may be reimbursed for the actual cost of buying a bus ticket for work-related travel, or be paid $5 for each working day for the estimated cost of buying lunch.
+Organisations can refund expenses incurred by their volunteers while carrying out their volunteer duties.
+For example, a volunteer may be reimbursed for the actual cost of buying a bus ticket for work-related travel, or be paid $5 for each working day for the estimated cost of buying lunch.

 As a general rule, it’s always best to refund actual and reasonable expenses for which the volunteer has receipts, rather than giving an allowance.
 Organisations should reasonably estimate the cost of mileage when refunding expenses to their volunteers who use their own vehicle for travel.